shuji-oh/shuji-oh.github.io/_pages/about.md

 Introduction
 ------
-I am a Security Consultant at Amazon Web Services Japan.
+I am a Security Consultant at Amazon Web Services Japan, where I help customers design and implement secure cloud architectures with a focus on identity and access management.

-Before joining AWS, I completed my Ph.D. in Computer Science at the Nara Institute of Science and Technology (NAIST), where I was a member of the Internet Architecture and Systems Laboratory (inet-lab) and a Research Fellow of the Japan Society for the Promotion of Science (DC2) from 2021 to 2023.
-From 2023 to 2025, I worked as a Support Engineer at AWS, where I gained deep technical expertise in AWS security services and engaged in troubleshooting complex issues.
+Before joining AWS, I earned my Ph.D. in Computer Science from Nara Institute of Science and Technology (NAIST), where I was a member of the Internet Architecture and Systems Laboratory (inet-lab).
+During my doctoral studies, I was also a Research Fellow of the Japan Society for the Promotion of Science (DC2).

-Throughout my academic and industrial career, I’ve been fascinated by how widely adopted systems and protocols can behave unexpectedly when pushed beyond their intended use.
-My research has focused on cybersecurity for cyber-physical systems—especially in-vehicle networks like CAN—where I explored both offensive and defensive techniques.
-I was particularly drawn to how low-level physical-layer signals (such as voltage and timing anomalies), information entropy, and kernel-level indicators can be used to design or bypass intrusion detection systems.
+My research focused on cybersecurity for cyber-physical systems, particularly in-vehicle networks such as Controller Area Network.
+I explored both offensive and defensive approaches, examining how physical-layer characteristics (e.g., voltage and timing anomalies), entropy-based indicators, and kernel-level signals can be leveraged to design—or evade—intrusion detection systems.

-Even today, I remain interested in systems using SAML or OpenID Connect, where the complexity of trust models and cross-domain behavior can lead to unintended interactions.
-I enjoy investigating these kinds of protocol or system-level boundaries, especially when they reveal subtle design assumptions or security gaps.
+After completing my Ph.D., I joined AWS as a Support Engineer, where I worked closely with customers to troubleshoot complex issues and developed deep technical expertise in AWS security services.
+This experience gave me a practical perspective on how large-scale distributed systems behave in real-world environments.

+Across both research and industry, I’ve been particularly interested in the boundaries of trust in complex systems—how assumptions about identity, communication, and protocol behavior can break down in unexpected ways.
+Today, I continue to explore these themes in cloud and identity systems, especially protocols such as SAML and OpenID Connect, where cross-domain trust relationships can create subtle security challenges.